codewithharz/glotrade_ecom/docs/README.md

 ---

-*This documentation is maintained by the AfriTrade Hub development team.
+*This documentation is maintained by the Glotrade International development team.
 Please keep it updated as the platform evolves.*